-Further study: This subject may be included in your HSC program to satisfy university entrance requirements.

-Most university-level Music courses require an audition and interview prior to acceptance.

-Occupation: Music teaching, private instrumental/vocal teaching, commercial advertising, advertisement composition, sound design, audio engineering, music therapy, recording artist, performer.

-Other ways: The course will enable students to gain a further appreciation for music and its integral role in

-21st Century Australian society.

-For further information contact: Ms Robson or Mr Newton

-Course: Music 2 Annual Subject Fee: \$60

-Music Extension - Available in Year 12 only

-Prerequisites: Music Additional Study course (or equivalent), Grade IV AMEB or equivalent

-Exclusions: Music 1 Course Description:

-In the Year 11 and Year 12 courses, students will study:

-The concepts of music through the learning experiences of performance, composition, musicology and aural within the context of a range of styles, periods and genres.
-Electives available for the examination allow for specialisation in Performance, Composition, and Musicology.

-This course places a stronger emphasis on musicology, composition, research and extended response writing.
-It is expected that students are undertaking private instrumental/vocal lessons and can play to at least grade 5 level (AMEB).
-Students should be confident music readers.

-Students of exceptional musical ability could consider undertaking the Music Extension Course in Year 12.

-The HSC Music Extension course builds on Music 2 and assumes a high level of music literacy and aural ability as well as advanced performance or composition or musicology skills.

-Students will specialise in performance or composition or musicology and will follow an individual program of study which will be negotiated between the teacher and student.

-Main Topics Covered in Music 2:

-Students study one Mandatory Topic covering a range of content and one Additional Topic in each year of the course.
-In the Year 11 course, the Mandatory Topic is Music 1600-1900.

-In the Year 12 course, the Mandatory Topic is Music of the Last 25 Years (Australian focus).
-In the Year 12 Course, students choose a topic from a list and engage in Project Based Learning for their chosen topic.

-In addition to core studies in performance, composition, musicology and aural, students nominate one elective study in Performance, Composition or Musicology.
-Students selecting Composition or Musicology electives will be required to compile a portfolio of work as part of the process of preparing a submitted work.
-The portfolio, may be requested by the Board of Studies to validate authorship of the submitted work.

-All students will be required to develop a composition portfolio for the core composition.
-This serves as evidence of your working processes in the development of your composition.

-NOTE: All Music students are expected to perform as both an individual and as part of an ensemble within the classroom and for school events.

-Further study: This subject may be included in your HSC program to satisfy university entrance requirements.

-Most university level, Music courses require an audition and interview prior to acceptance.

-Occupation: Music teaching, private instrumental/vocal teaching, art composition, commercial advertisement composition, sound design, audio engineering, music therapy, recording artist, performer

-Other ways: The course will enable students to gain a further appreciation for music and its integral role in
+- Further study: This subject may be included in your HSC program to satisfy university entrance requirements.
+Most university-level Music courses require an audition and interview prior to acceptance. - Occupation: Music teaching, private instrumental/vocal teaching, commercial advertising, advertisement composition, sound design, audio engineering, music therapy, recording artist, performer. - Other ways: The course will enable students to gain a further appreciation for music and its integral role in 21st Century Australian society.

-21st Century Australian society, with a greater emphasis on Art Music.

-For further information contact: Ms Robson or Mr Newton
+For further information contact: Ms Robson, Mr Cabrera or Ms Henry

+Course: Music 2 Annual Subject Fee: \$60 Music Ex ktension - Available in Year 12 only 2 units for each of Y ear 11 and Year 12 Board Developed Co burse Prerequisites: Mus ic Additional Study course (or equivalent), Grade IV AMEB or equivalent Exclusions: Music 1 Course Description: In the Year 11 and Y ear 12 courses, students will study: the context of a ran sic through the learning experiences of performance, composition, musicology and aural within ge of styles, periods and genres.
+Electives available for the examination allow for specialisation ir osition, and Musicology. expected that stude stronger emphasis on musicology, composition, research and extended response writing.
+It is onts are undertaking private instrumental/vocal lessons and can play to at least grade 5 level nould be confident music readers.
+The HSC Music Exte as advanced perforr onal musical ability could consider undertaking the Music Extension Course in Year 12. nsion course builds on Music 2 and assumes a high level of music literacy and aural ability as we nance or composition or musicology skills. which will be negoti lise in performance or composition or musicology and will follow an individual program of study ated between the teacher and student.
+Main Topics Covere Mandatory Topic covering a range of content and one Additional Topic in each year of the course e, the Mandatory Topic is Music 1600-1900 . e, the Mandatory Topic is Music of the Last 25 Years (Australian focus) .
+In the Year 12 Course, opic from a list and engage in Project Based Learning for their chosen topic.
+Particular Course R equirements: In addition to core s in Performance, Cor to compile a portfol by the Board of Stud All students will be tudies in performance, composition, musicology and aural, students nominate one elective studen nposition or Musicology.
+Students selecting Composition or Musicology electives will be required io of work as part of the process of preparing a submitted work.
+The portfolio, may be requested dies to validate authorship of the submitted work. required to develop a composition portfolio for the core composition.
+This serves as evidence of sses in the development of your composition.
+NOTE: All Music stu classroom and for so idents are expected to perform as both an individual and as part of an ensemble within the chool events.
+HOW THIS SUBJECT WILL HELP ME IN: Further study: This subject may be included in your HSC program to satisfy university entrance requirements Most university level, Music courses require an audition and interview prior to acceptance.
+Occupation: Music teaching, private instrumental/vocal teaching, art composition, commercial advertisement composition, sound design, audio engineering, music therapy, recording artist, performer Other ways: The course will enable students to gain a further appreciation for music and its integral role in 21 st Century Australian society, with a greater emphasis on Art Music.
+For further informat tion contact: Ms Robson, Mr Cabrera or Ms Henry